IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

 Machine translation (MT) models typically return one single translation for each input segment.
 This means that when the input segment is ambiguous, the model must choose a translation from among various valid options, without regard to the intended use case or target audience.

 Specific problems can arise for spoken language translation from English into languages that have multiple levels of formality expressed through honorifics or “[grammatical register](http://www.qt21.eu/mqm-definition/issues-list-2015-12-30.html#grammatical-register)”.
-For example, the sentence ‘*Are you sure?’* can have two possible correct translations in German: ‘Sind Sie sich sicher?’ for the formal register and ‘Bist du dir sicher?’ for the informal one.
+For example, the sentence ‘*Are you tired?’* can have two possible correct translations in German: ‘Sind Sie muede?’ for the formal register and ‘Bist du muede?’ for the informal one.
 For applications of spoken language translation, leaving the model to choose between different valid translation options can lead to translations that are inconsistent or use an inappropriate formality level, which can be perceived as rude or jarring for speakers from certain cultures and for certain use cases (e.g. customer support chat).

 How formality distinctions are expressed grammatically and lexically can vary widely by language.
 In many Indo-European languages (e.g., German, Hindi, Italian, Russian, and Spanish), the formal and informal registers are distinguished by the second person pronouns and/or verb agreement.
 In Japanese and other languages, distinctions that express polite, respectful, and humble speech can be more extensive: morphological markings on the main verb, as well as on some nouns and adjectives, specific lexical choices and longer sentences.
 We give examples of these phenomena in Table 1.